What went wrong for Captain Scott and his team to die on the way back from the South Pole?

 sufficient but abundant if such marches were made.

 Apsley Cherry-Garrard - The Worst Journey in the World

 The Slow Effects of Insufficient Food

-Scott and his men were supplied with rations of pemmican, sledging biscuits, sugar, butter, tea and cocoa powder that supplied about 4,500 kilocalories per man per day on the way to the Pole and about 3,800 kilocalories on the return journey.
-We now know that they were expending in the region of 7,000 kilocalories per day, greater than athletes in training and for months on end.
+Scott and his men were supplied with rations of pemmican, sledging biscuits, sugar, butter, tea and cocoa powder that provided about 4,500 kilocalories per man per day on the way to the Pole and about 3,800 kilocalories on the return journey.
+We now know that they were expending in the region of 7,000 kilocalories per day, greater than athletes in training, and for months on end.
 This amounted to a slow starvation diet where they were losing body mass, initially as fat and then later muscle.
 Fat is used by the body as an energy store and also as insulation against the cold.
 With reduced insulation in a very cold climate, the body would have to work even harder and burn more fuel in the form of food and then body fat and muscle to stay warm.

 We are getting more hungry, there

 is no doubt.
 The lunch meal is beginning to seem inadequate.

 We are pretty thin, especially Evans, but none of us are

 Scott's diary - January 28th 1912

 Better rations would have meant better progress and less susceptibility to cold including frost bite and hypothermia.